Texas-Robotics-Academy/markdown/in_person/programming_functions.md

 Notice that since we're returning a float value, we have the return type as `float` instead of `void`, and then tell the computer to `return numSquared` to the function that called it.

-Since we are returning something to `main`, we need to set up a variable to store the value that we are returning.
+Since we are returning something to `main`, we need to set up a variable in `main` to store the value that is received from `squareANum`.
+Let's call this variable `theSquareNumber`.

-This part of programming is like playing a game of catch.
-You can imagine that the functions `squareANum` and `main` are playing a game of catch, and `squareANum` is throwing the variable `numSquared` at `main`.
-If `main` doesn't catch the ball, the ball will fall into the grass and be lost.
-In programming, `main` "catches the ball" by having a variable in place to store the return value---if it doesn't, the value is gone forever.
-Since we want to store the result, we'll set our call to `squareANum` in `main` equal to the variable `theSquaredNumber`.

 In other words, we need to create a variable in `main` to store the value that is returned from `squareANum`.
 Here's the whole program: